mdnunez/AMPL_EEG/README.md

 01_run_preprocessing.py: This file does data processing.
 It filters the data, removes bad channels providing a better data analysis.
 These processed data is saved into the file called “derivatives”.

+mne iclabel code.py: this code tests iclabel but it gives ""NoneType" object has not attribute "get_positions"" error.
+Montage is checked, it work separately but not in this code.